rubocop/ruby-style-guide/README.md

 ## Comments

-* Write self-documenting code and ignore the rest of this section. _"Good code is its own best documentation.
+    Good code is its own best documentation.
 As you're about to add a comment, ask yourself, ‘How can I improve the code so that this comment isn't needed?’
-  Improve the code and then document it to make it even clearer."_ (Steve McConnell)
+Improve the code and then document it to make it even clearer.
+    --Steve McConnell

+* Write self-documenting code and ignore the rest of this section.
+Seriously!
 * Comments longer than a word are capitalized and use punctuation.
 Use [one space](http://en.wikipedia.org/wiki/Sentence_spacing) after periods.
 * Avoid superfluous comments.